-Students requiring a private room for medical or disability-related reasons must submit necessary documentation to the Director of Student Accessibility Services.
-Granting a single one year does not guarantee a single the following year.
-Single applications must be accompanied by substantiating written documentation from an appropriate medical or mental health professional and meet the criteria of the Director of Student Accessibility Services.
+Students requiring housing accommodations (i.e., mobility issues, medical or disability-related single room request, etc.) must submit necessary documentation to the Director of Student Accessibility Services.
+Contact SAS for process guidelines.
+Granting a single room one year does not guarantee a single the following year.
+Single room/unit applications must be accompanied by substantiating written documentation from an appropriate medical or mental health professional and meet the criteria of the Director of Student Accessibility Services.
 Depending on the location of these spaces, additional charges may apply.